Decentralized State-Dependent Markov Chain Synthesis with an Application to Swarm Guidance: An application of the DSMC Algorithm on Probabilistic Swarm Guidance

-Convergence performance of our algorithm is represented on the numerical example given in Figure \ref{fig:MHNEW} which is the same with the example given in the \cite{accikmecse2012markov}.
-Agents converge to the 'E' letter until $250.$ time-step.
-Then, approximately $1/3$ agents are removed from the state space and remaining agents convergence to desired distribution again until $750$ time-steps.
-Comparison of changing of the total variation and the total number of transitions with both the M-H algorithm and the PSG-IMC algorithm is given in Figure \ref{fig:MHNEWtotvarntrans} and \ref{fig:10_MHNEWtotvarntrans} for two different cases.
-In the first case, adjacency matrix only allows the transition to one step away bins which is at the top, bottom, right or left bins.
-In the second case, adjacency matrix allows the transition to ten step away bins.
-In both cases, the convergence rate is much better than the M-H and PSG-IMC algorithms for our algorithm.
-PSG-IMC algorithm cannot perform good results in the first case because of the sparse adjacency matrices problem discussed in Section \ref{sec:MarkovRecurr}.
-In the second case which has dense adjacency matrix, PSG-IMC algorithm gives better results than M-H algorithm but our algorithm is still much better than PSG-IMC algorithm.
-The number of transitions of our algorithm and PSG-IMC algorithm is much lower than the M-H algorithm since as the convergence increases, the error value decreases, the Markov matrix turns into an identity matrix and unnecessary transitions are avoided.
-Since the transition of agents rarely occurred in PSG-IMC algorithm, the number of transitions of PSG-IMC algorithm is slightly better than the our algorithm.
+In the first simulation, which is the same numerical example presented in \cite{accikmecse2012markov}, agents converge to the letter ``E" in $250$ time-steps.
+Then approximately $1/3$ agents are removed and the remaining agents converge to the desired distribution again in $500$ time-steps, demonstrating the ``self-repair" property of the proposed algorithm for swarm guidance.
+Comparisons of the total variation and the total number of transitions for the M-H, PSG-IMC, and the DSMC algorithms are given in Figures \ref{fig:MHNEWtotvarntrans}, \ref{fig:10_MHNEWtotvarntrans}, and Tables \ref{table:MHNEWtotvarntrans}, \ref{table:10_MHNEWtotvarntrans} for two different cases.
+In the first case, the adjacency matrix only allows transitions to the bins, which are above, below, right, and left to a given bin, i.e., the bins that are 1-step away.
+In the second case, the adjacency matrix allows transitions to 10-step away bins.
+When compared to the M-H and PSG-IMC algorithms, in total variation at the $750^{th}$ time-step, the DSMC algorithm provides approximately $1.26$ and $60.67$ times improvement in the speed of convergence (the ratios of the total amount of changing of the total variations in the given time-step) in the first case and $1.51$, and $1.25$ times improvement in the second case.
+The PSG-IMC algorithm does not perform as well in the first case because of the issues caused by having a sparse adjacency matrix as discussed in Section \ref{sec:related_work}.
+In the second case, which has a much denser adjacency matrix, the PSG-IMC algorithm provides approximately $1.21$ times improvement in total variation compared to the M-H algorithm but the DSMC algorithm still provides faster convergence than the PSG-IMC algorithm.
+Furthermore, the total variation value of the DSMC algorithm converges to a value below the maximum value of the quantization error provided by Theorem \ref{thm:quant}.
+In the DSMC algorithm, as the distribution converges, the Markov matrix turns into an identity matrix, and unnecessary transitions are avoided as in the PSG-IMC algorithm.
+Since the transition of agents rarely occurred in the PSG-IMC algorithm in the first case due to the sparse adjacency matrix, the total number of transitions of the DSMC algorithm is approximately $49.56$ times less than the M-H algorithm, and $4.93$ times more than the PSG-IMC algorithm.
+For the second case, the total number of transitions of the DSMC algorithm is approximately $74.96$ times less than the M-H algorithm, and $1.17$ times less than the PSG-IMC algorithm.